GrahamDeprecated/CMS-Core/README.md

 Please check the system requirements before installing CMS Core.

-To get the latest version of CMS Core, simply require it in your `composer.json` file.
+To get the latest version of CMS Core, simply require `"graham-campbell/cms-core": "0.2.*@alpha"` in your `composer.json` file.

-`"graham-campbell/cms-core": "*"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register many service providers before you attempt to load the CMS Core service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.